Too real. We hear this expressed by remote leaders all the time. And usually it's followed by:

 Teams need other forms of synchronous connection

-The scheduled meeting we put on the calendar is only one form of the synchronous connections that a high performing remote team needs.
+The scheduled sync meeting we put on the calendar is only one form of the synchronous connections that a high performing remote team needs.

 They also need the unscheduled, spontaneous synchronous time.
 Say what?